arkency/posts/posts/2023-01-27-first-class-json-b-handling-in-rails-event-store.md

 ## Summary

 Running on `JSONClient` with `PreserveTypes` provides seamless type handling.
 It removes all the disadvantages which using _JSON_ brought as compared to _YAML_ serialization within binary column.
 It opens new possibilities like ability to query events' `data` and `metadata` via SQL interface and RES interface in the future.

-It's also a nice alternative to event schemas used solely for type casting which can be sometimes slow.
-If you find this interesting here's a [repository](https://github.com/pawelpacana/res-event-schema-comparison) benchmarking different approaches to event schemas.
+It's also a nice alternative to event schemas used solely for type casting which can be sometimes [slow](https://github.com/pawelpacana/res-event-schema-comparison).